Bryan-0/aws-lambda-benchmark-tool/README.md

 This tool allows you to benchmark your AWS Lambda functions by invoking them multiple times in parallel and generating detailed latency reports.
 The tool provides overall average latency, maximum and minimum latency, and percentile latencies (p80, p90, p95, p99).
 The results are available in JSON format and as PNG graphs for easy analysis and reporting.

-Additionally, it gives you an average of the memory utilized by your Lambda along with the memory utilized on each execution (available in the output reports).
+It also gives you an average of the memory utilized by your Lambda, and a cost estimation based on your function configuration for each execution done.

-Here are some examples of the reports you can expect to see when benchmarking your Lambda:

-[Insert Image]

-[Insert Image]

 ## CLI Arguments